DevonDF/EAL-Easy-Addon-Localisation/README.md

 In order to now provide translations, simply give the relevant lua files inside langs/ to neccessary translators.
 EAL will load these language files upon startup of your addon automatically.

 4. Add functionality to your addon to change the language dynamically.
-Simply change the constant variable ``EAL.language`` to any given language to dynamically change the language on either server or client.
+Simply change the constant variable ``EAL.language`` to any given language code to dynamically change the language on either server or client.

 5. Direct users of your addon to eal.lua under the eal_addon_name folder in order to change their default language for the server.
 You may of course simply copy and paste this config over into your own configuration file.